internetofwater/harvest.geoconnex.us/docs/README.md

 #### Example

-An implemenation of [https://www.meilisearch.com/](meilisearch) exist for this stage of the work at:
+An implementation of [https://www.meilisearch.com/](meilisearch) exist for this stage of the work at:

 https://index.geoconnex.us